-Prerequisite: OED 205 for stenographic majors and OED 104 for nonstenographic majors, course individualized for stenographic and nonstenographic.
+Prerequisite: OED 205 for stenographic majors and OED 104 for non-stenographic majors, course individualized for stenographic and non-stenographic.

 A study of complex terminology encountered in medical records, or legal documents, or technical business documents with emphasis on shorthand or machine transcription.
 Practice sets in medical records, or legal documents, or technical documents utilized.
-3 hours lecture.